geckos-survey/gist-documentation/docs/usage/installation.md

 ```

 ### Using a different branch than main
-If you want to use a different branch than main, for example the dev-branch, go to your ngist/ folder type
+If you want to use a different branch than main, for example the dev-branch, go to your ngist/ folder and type
 ```py
 git checkout dev-branch
 ```